MiroslavskyCoder/ZwheUI/src/components/ColorPicker/ColorPicker.md

 # Color Picker

 An interactive component for selecting a color.
-It displays a color swatch, RGB sliders, and a hex input field.
+It displays a color swatch and allows editing in different color models: HEX/RGB, HSL, and CIELAB.

 ## Props